huang-njust/RCM_Scheduling/README.md

 For more information about its procedures, please refer to:

 [1]	Bo Huang, MengChu Zhou, XiaoYu Sean Lu, and Abdullah Abusorrah.
 Scheduling of Resource Allocation Systems with Timed Petri Nets: A Survey.
-ACM Computing Surveys, pp. 1-28, 2022, DOI: 10.1145/3570326.
+ACM Computing Surveys, Feb.
+2023, 55(11): 1-27.

 [2] Bo Huang, MengChu Zhou, Abdullah Abusorrah, Khaled Sedraoui.
 Scheduling Robotic Cellular Manufacturing Systems with Timed Petri Net, A* Search and Admissible Heuristic Function.
 IEEE Transactions on Automation Science and Engineering, Jan.
 2022, 19(1): 243-250.